Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 \item $D(U)$ has a zero object.
 In this case, the terminal object $\pt \in D(U)$ is an initial object, so since $j_\sharp$ preserves initial objects, we have that $j_\sharp \pt \simeq j_\sharp j^* \pt$ is a zero object.

 \item $D$ takes values in $\PrL$.
-In this case, $j^*$ admits a right adjoint, so it preserves initial objects, so since it also preserves terminal objects, it preserves zero objects, so that $D(U)$ has a zero object, and we reduce to the previous case.
+In this case, $j^*$ admits a right adjoint, so it preserves initial objects, so since it also preserves terminal objects, it preserves zero objects.
+Therefore $D(U)$ has a zero object, and we may reduce to the previous case.

 \item $j^*$ lifts to a symmetric monoidal functor that admits a linear left adjoint, and the monoidal product on $D(S)$ preserves empty colimits in each variable.
 In this case, $j_\sharp j^* \simeq \cls{U} \otimes -$, which we have assumed preserves initial objects.